A Guide for Consumers:

 Filing Your Complaint

 The New York State Department of Motor Vehicles regulates all Repair Shops, Inspection Stations, Dealers, Vehicle Dismantlers and other related businesses in NYS.
 To legally operate as such a business, they must register with DMV.
 Once their application is approved, they will receive a facility certificate from DMV.
-They will also receive a copy of the Commissioner's Regulations pertaining to their type of business.
 Approved businesses must follow all consumer protection laws and regulations.

 DMV has established a consumer complaint process in case you have a complaint against a dealer, inspection station, repair shop, or dismantler.
 Initially, you should make an attempt to resolve the complaint with the facility management right away.
 If you are not successful, you are advised to contact the DMV Consumer & Facilities Services Complaint Unit.